yyllff/split-pane-react/README.md

 **[split-pane-react](https://github.com/yyllff/split-pane-react)** licensed under [MIT](LICENSE).

 > PS: I would love to know if you're using split-pane-react.
 If you have any use problems, you can raise the issue, and I will repair them as soon as possible.
-This project will be maintained for a long time.
-If you have a good idea, you can propose a merge.
+The project will always be maintained.
+If you have a good idea, you can propose a merge. **If this component helps you, please leave your star.
+Those who need it will be very grateful.**